LSX-UniWue/auswahl/doc/benchmarking.rst

 Data sets
 =========

-The benchmarking system can evaluate the performance of :class:`~SpectralSelector` methods across several data sets simultaneously in order to provide a unified comparison of selection algorithms across a number of studied scenarios.
+The benchmarking system can evaluate the performance of :class:`~SpectralSelector` methods across several data sets simultaneously, in order to provide a unified comparison of selection algorithms across a number of studied scenarios.
 The data set configurations provided to the benchmarking function each consist of a tuple specifying four items.
 Namely

-    *  The spectral data as :class:`~numpy.ndarray`
+    * The spectral data as :class:`~numpy.ndarray` of shape (n_samples, n_features)
-    * The target quantities as :class:`~numpy.ndarray`
+    * The target quantities as :class:`~numpy.ndarray` of shape (n_samples)
     * The unique name of the data set
     * a float in :math:`]0,1[` indicating the share of the data to be used for fitting of the selection algorithms